The Blackboard User Community is an interconnected web of questions and answers, experience and expertise.

 The Blackboard MVP program is built to grow and expand.
 Two new classes of Blackboard MVPs will be accepted annually based on a self and peer nomination process.

-Nominations are currently closed but will open in Spring 2014.
+Nominations are currently open (see the form below).
 If you are considering nominating yourself or another peer in the Blackboard User Community, here are a few things to consider:

 Questions about the MVP program or interested in receiving an alert when nominations open?
 Please email: email@example.com.